-• not completing quizzes or tests by given deadlines
+• completing quizzes or tests by given deadlines

-- not completing and submitting required assignments - not participating in required online group or discussion activities - not communicating with the instructor.
+- completing and submitting required assignments - participating in required online group or discussion activities - communicating with the instructor

-In order to ensure the identity of students who receive credit for course work, RichmondCC utilizes a student authentication process.
-The procedure for determining student authentication is located in the LMS User Guide and in Instructor Course Requirements (ICR).
+In order to ensure the identity of students who receive credit for course work,

+RichmondCC utilizes student authentication and test proctoring.
+The procedures for determining student authentication and test proctoring are located in the Distance Learning Manual and in the Instructor's Course Requirements (ICR).